codinasion-archive/codinasion-programme/programme/pattern-3/README.md

   - ClasherKasten
 ---

-## Write a python programme to print the given pattern.
+## Write a python programme to print the given pattern

 ```txt
 Input  : 5